-An initial PA was completed in January 2012 for all the former island ranges in UXO-0003 (Tetra Tech, 2012).
+An initial PA was completed in January 2012 for all the former island ranges in UXO-03 (Tetra Tech, 2012).
 After the initial PA report was completed, the Navy determined that additional historic research was needed.
-An Expanded PA Reports were conducted for NAS Patuxent River Ranges and the Navy Recreation Center Solomons Island (CH2M, 2013).
+An Expanded PA Reports were conducted for NAS Patuxent River Ranges and the Navy Recreation Center Solomons Island (CH2M HILL, 2013).
 The Expanded PA Reports presented the information gathered during additional research associated with the Machine Gun Range and Chesapeake Bay Range, as well as information associated with the Point-No-Point Target, which was not included in the 2012 PA Report.
-Several sources were researched during the preparation of each Expanded PA to gather additional information associated with the Machine Gun Range and Chesapeake Bay Range, at the Point-No-Point Range.
-The Expanded PA to gather additional informations at the Point-No-Point Range.
+Several sources were researched during the preparation of each Expanded PA to gather additional information associated with the Machine Gun Range and Chesapeake Bay Range, and determine the potential for munitions at the Point-No-Point Range.
 The Expanded PA included additional research into historical records and personnel interviews., The reports were revised based upon the updated information.